 The Wo/Men's Alliance for Medical Marijuana (WAMM) is represented by the group as well.
 WAMM is a medical marijuana collective and hospice located in Santa Cruz, California, whose 250 members, the majority of whom are terminally ill, use marijuana to treat a range of conditions.

-The court's tentative ruling, issued earlier today by Judge William R. Nevitt, will likely be finalized in the near future.
+, issued earlier today by Judge William R. Nevitt, will likely be finalized in the near future.